MicrosoftDocs/power-platform/power-platform/guidance/adoption/support-strategy-solutions.md

 ## Help desk support

-The help desk is usually operated as a shared service by the IT department.
+The help desk is operated as a shared service by the IT department.

 The help desk can:

-- Support technical issues that can not be resolved without IT involvement, for example Power Platform service issues that require an admin to [raise a support ticket](/admin/get-help-support#view-solutions-or-enter-a-support-request-through-the-new-support-center) in [Power Platform admin center](https://aka.ms/ppac).
+- Support technical issues that cannot be resolved without IT involvement, for example Power Platform service issues that require an admin to [raise a support ticket](/admin/get-help-support#view-solutions-or-enter-a-support-request-through-the-new-support-center) in [Power Platform admin center](https://aka.ms/ppac).
 - Answering end user and governance related questions, such as how to request access to applications, where to find applications.
 - Routing issues with critical apps to the correct support team.